iLindo-Workspace/Foundation-exam-prep/Chapter3.md

 <h1 align="center">Feedback and Review Process</h1>

-### Learning Objective 3.2.1 (K1) Identify the benefits of early and frequent stakeholer feedback
+### Learning Objective 3.2.1 (K1) Identify the benefits of early and frequent stakeholder feedback

 (1.) *Communicates quality problems*

-(2.) *Ensures the workproduct meets stakeholder expectations = stakeholder satisfaction achieved*
+(2.) *Ensures the work product meets stakeholder expectations = stakeholder satisfaction achieved*

 (3.) *Frequent communications with stakeholders ensures that their needs are understood*